Dry Skin Salve

 - 1 ounce of Organic Beeswax (contact your local beekeeper as they tend to have some that smells divine!)

-- 10-15 drops of your choice of skin nourishing essential oils.
+- Add up to 2% of your choice of skin nourishing essential oils.
 There are more details on this below.

 - Add about one inch of water to your pot and put on a medium setting to get the water just to boiling.